-First written of, by Yilu Wu in 1757 AD during the Qing Dynasty, Cordyceps, particularly Cordyceps sinensis has long been used as an invigorant in Traditional Chinese Medicine (Zhou, X., et al., 2010).
+First written of, by Yilu Wu in 1757 AD during the Qing Dynasty, Cordyceps, particularly Cordyceps sinensis has long been used as a stimulant in Traditional Chinese Medicine (Zhou, X., et al., 2010).

 Traditionally both the fungus and the caterpillar or insect are consumed within Traditional Chinese Medicine.
-The various compounds found within Cordyceps such as cordycepin, cordycepic acid and pentostatin, provide beneficial properties to this edible fungus such as anti-fatigue actions, anti-inflammatory, anti-tumour as well as antioxidant (Lou, H.W., et al., 2019).
+The various compounds found within Cordyceps such as cordycepin, cordycepic acid, and pentostatin, provide beneficial properties to this edible fungus such as anti-fatigue actions, anti-inflammatory, anti-tumor as well as antioxidant (Lou, H.W., et al., 2019).

-Cordyceps exhibit cytotoxic activity against several different kinds of tumour cells, an action that does not affect normal healthy cells (eds.
+Cordyceps exhibit cytotoxic activity against several different kinds of tumor cells, an action that does not affect normal healthy cells (eds.
 Benzie, I.F.F., et al., 2010).
-The anti-tumour activity includes the following actions along with cytotoxicity; a selective inhibition of ribonucleic acid (RNA), apoptosis and immunopotentiation.
+The anti-tumor activity includes the following actions along with cytotoxicity; selective inhibition of ribonucleic acid (RNA), apoptosis and immunopotentiation.
 Cancer cells also express adenosine A3 receptors that cordycepin (a compound found in Cordyceps) binds to.
-A 2015 study from Japan found that mice who were given 15 mg/kg of Cordyceps a day for a 2 week period had a reduction in the size of their cancerous tumour by 36% compared to untreated mice (Nakamura, K., et al., 2015).
+A 2015 study from Japan found that mice who were given 15 mg/kg of Cordyceps a day for 2 weeks had a reduction in the size of their cancerous tumor by 36% compared to untreated mice (Nakamura, K., et al., 2015).

-Compounds in cordyceps have been shown to increase tumour necrosis factor – a (TNF-a) and interleukin-1 as well as increase the activity of natural killer cells in cultured rat Kupfer cells (Cassileth, B.R., et al., 2003).
-Beta-glucans in cordyceps aid in reducing the size of tumours as well as stimulating lymphatic function, which aids in cleansing the body of toxins as well as providing cells with nourishment (Isokauppila, T., 2017).
-Cordyceps also possesses antimetastatic actions, inhibiting the platelet aggregation, a result of APP released from cancer cells.
+Compounds in cordyceps have been shown to increase tumor necrosis factor-a (TNF-a) and interleukin-1 as well as increase the activity of natural killer cells in cultured rat Kupfer cells (Cassileth, B.R., et al., 2003).
+Beta-glucans in cordyceps aid in reducing the size of tumors as well as stimulating lymphatic function, which aids in cleansing the body of toxins as well as providing cells with nourishment (Isokauppila, T., 2017).
+Cordyceps also possess antimetastatic actions, inhibiting the platelet aggregation, a result of APP released from cancer cells.
 This leads to a reduction of the invasiveness of cancer cells via inhibiting the activity of several compounds (Nakamura, K., et al., 2015).